Harrisong5/Final-Project/README.md

 Logo chosen from free image website https://www.freepik.com/

-Colour pallette chosen using the help of https://coolors.co/
+Colour palette chosen using the help of https://coolors.co/

 Google fonts used to find and choose design font https://fonts.google.com/